Chapter 1:

 Her fingers trembled on the keyboard, dancing desperately across the keys.
 On the screen, her avatar staggered against a dungeon boss—a lumbering stone golem with a health bar that just wouldn’t die.

-This game had consumed three years of her life, her supposed sanctuary.
-But tonight, it felt like a cruel god, mocking her as every attempt crumbled to dust.
+This is the game that had consumed almost five years of her life, her supposed sanctuary.
+But tonight, it felt like a cruel God, mocking her as every attempt to win crumbled to dust.

 For the fifth time, her quest failed.
-The mocking red letters—DEFEAT—flashed across her vision.
+The mocking red letters “DEFEAT” flashed across her screen.

 Her eyelids drooped.
 The monitor blurred.
 The fatigue pressing on her shoulders was heavier than any in-game status debuff.